georgemessiha22/fe-template/README.md

 - you can use `VueJS`, `SevleteJS` or `ReactJS`.
 - to add `yarn`, `pnpm` and `TS` please read just `./dev/docker/Dockerfile` first.

+## Configuration

+normally traefik is configure to have your `service.localhost` as your domain, you can change that in `.env`

 ## Usage

 Run initial script, using: